 Hopefully, you caught my sarcasm there.

 In real life, a single engineer NEVER will do everything.
-Especially, when we’re talking about bleeding-edge high-tech devices.
-Instead, many different expert engineers will work together.
+Especially, when we’re talking about working on bleeding-edge high-tech devices.
+In the real world, many different expert engineers collaborate together.

 #4 Inventing in the garage